 Course Handicap

-The Course Handicap in WHS (World Handicap System) is the number of handicap strokes a player receives for handicap purposes for a specific set of tees at the course being played.
-The Course Handicap is calculated from the Handicap Index, the Course Rating (CR) and the Slope Rating (SR).
+The Course Handicap in WHS (World Handicap System) is the number of handicap strokes a player receives for handicap purposes.
+It is calculated for each specific set of tees at the course being played.
+The formula is based on the Handicap Index, the Course Rating (CR) and the Slope Rating (SR).

-The handicap strokes are awarded per holes² depending on the Stroke Index (abbreviation on scorecards: SI, HCP or HDCP) of a particular hole.
+The handicap strokes are awarded per holes depending on the Stroke Index (abbreviation on scorecards: SI, HCP or HDCP) of a particular hole.
 The Stroke Index of each golf hole is defined as the difficulty of one hole in comparison to other holes on the same course.
-They are numbered from 1 to 18 (9 for 9-hole courses).
-Stroke Index = 1 is the hardest hole and Stroke Index = 18 is the easiest hole.

 Playing Handicap

-The handicap strokes are awarded per holes² depending on the Stroke Index of a particular hole.
+The handicap strokes are awarded per holes depending on the Stroke Index of a particular hole.

 WHS recommends that the following Playing Handicaps apply in the following forms of play: